 You CAN get a schedule change because:

 - 1. You do not meet requirements for the course - 2.
-You need a different class for graduation requirements 2.
-You don't want to take a class you requested or for college admission - 3.
+You need a different class for graduation requirements or for college admission - 3.
 You have already taken the class

 You CANNOT get a schedule change because: